marcteys/Uduino/Readme.md

 ### Usage

-Here is your todo-list of what you should always do to have Uduino working.
+Here is the steps to have Uduino working.

 #### Arduino
 1. Add `#include<Uduino.h>`as dependency
-2. Instanciate Uduino and define the name of your board : `Uduino uduino("sensorArduino");`
+2. Instantiate Uduino and define the name of your board : `Uduino uduino("sensorArduino");`
 3. Add new commands in Setup()
 4. Update Uduino in the loop. `if (Serial.available() > 0) uduino.readSerial();`

 #### Unity
 1. Add he namespace `using Uduino`at the to of your script
-2. Declate `UduinoManager u;` as new variable (*note: The Instance is created the First time you call Uduino.Instance .
-It's  recommanded to declare it as variable to find you connected boards on start.*)
+2. Declare `UduinoManager u;` as new variable (*note: The Instance is created the First time you call Uduino.Instance .
+It's recommended to declare it as variable to find you connected boards on start.*)

 ### Simple Read (Arduino to Unity)

-Read the value of a sensor conected to the pin A0 of the board.
+Read the value of a sensor connected to the pin *A0* of the board.

 #### ReadSensor.ino (Arduino)
 ```arduino